A Particle-in-Cell Simulation Framework for Thomson Scattering Analysis in Inertial Confinement Fusion: INTRODUCTION

 However, HED plasmas under realistic ICF conditions often deviate from the collisionless thermal equilibrium assumption.
 Examples include high-Z collisional plasmas\cite{zheng1999}, plasmas with heat flux\cite{henchen2019}, and those exhibiting super-Gaussian electron distributions\cite{zheng1997,milder2021b}.
 In such regimes, conventional CTS theories become inaccurate, complicating experimental data analysis and diagnostic interpretations.
 This calls for new approaches to analyze how CTS spectra depend on these conditions.

 Particle-in-cell (PIC) simulation is a first-principles method that self-consistently solves Maxwell’s equations and tracks particle motion under electromagnetic forces \cite{birdsall1985}, making it well-suited for studying kinetic effects in nonthermal or collisional plasmas.
 PIC simulations have been used to examine non-collective TS\cite{Zamenjani2020}.
-For CTS, pioneer investigations have proposed 1D and 2D PIC methods to study nonthermal plasmas \cite{Farrell2022} along certain directions.
+Simulations of electromagnetic fluctuations in pair plasmas have demonstrated good agreement with theoretical predictions \cite{ruyer2013}, validating the capability of PIC to reproduce fluctuation physics.
+For CTS, where electrostatic fluctuations play a dominant role, pioneer investigations have proposed 1D and 2D PIC methods to study nonthermal plasmas \cite{Farrell2022} along certain directions.
 While recent experiments seeking to obtain detailed plasma properties or to diagnose non-Maxwellian plasmas via collective Thomson scattering (CTS) often rely on collecting scattered light from multiple angles \cite{liu2019, katz2024}, high-resolution, angle- and frequency-resolved data are still required to guide experimental design.
 To integrate experimental TS measurements, development of numerical simulation methods with sufficient angular and spectral resolution is essential.

 Another application for CTS in ICF is the diagnosing of LPI, a key process that strongly relates with driven plasma waves.
 For example, in indirect-drive ICF, ion density modulations induced by the beating of multiple overlapping laser beams at the laser entrance hole of the hohlraum can significantly affect cross-beam energy transfer—a critical mechanism for implosion performance in indirect drive ICF\cite{michel2009}.
 Similarly, perturbations driven by the Langmuir decay instability play a pivotal role in the growth and saturation of two-plasmon-decay instability, influencing hot‑electron generation\cite{depierreux2000,follett2015,filippov2023}.
 The CTS measuring these externally driven plasma waves is called as super-thermal collective Thomson scattering (SCTS).
 Because the amplitude of driven perturbations significantly exceeds that of thermal fluctuations, SCTS signals are typically orders of magnitude stronger than thermal CTS.
 To support experimental studies of these processes, it is therefore essential to develop numerical methods that properly resolve angular variations in the SCTC signal under such conditions.